RodrigoSierraV/holberton-system_engineering-devops/0x01-shell_permissions/README.md

-script 4 creates a new empty file named hello script 5 adds execute permission to the owner script 6 adds multiple permissions to owner, group and users
+script 4 creates a new empty file named hello script 5 adds execute permission to the owner script 6 adds multiple permissions to owner, group and users script 7 adds execution permission to owner, group and users